psht-seminar/psht-seminar.github.io/index.md

 ### Upcoming talks

-- January 10th, 2023: Justin Curry and Abigail Hickok
 - February 14th, 2023: Ulrich Bauer and Vadim Lebovici

 ### Format
 We meet the second Tuesday of each month, from *3pm to 4:30pm CET*.
-Each edition consists of two 40 minute talks, separated by a 10 minute break.
+Each edition consists of two 40 minute talks with 5 minutes for questions after each talk.

 ### How to attend